 The Holy Spirit

-The Holy Spirit has come into the world to give witness of the Son of God and thus to glorify Jesus Christ.
-The Spirit convicts sinners and draws them to Christ, He imparts new life to them, and continually indwells them from the moment they are born again.
-Upon salvation, He then seals them until the day of redemption.
+The Holy Spirit has come into the world to give witness to the Son of God and thus to glorify Jesus Christ.
+The Spirit convicts sinners and draws them to Christ, He imparts new life to them and continually indwells them from the moment they are born again.
+Upon receiving salvation, He then seals them until the day of redemption (bodily resurrection).
 His fullness, power, and gifts, are appropriated in the believer's life by faith.

 John 15:26; 2 Corinthians 3:18; John 16:7-11; Titus 3:5; Acts 2:38; Ephesians 1:13; 3:16-17; 1 Corinthians 12:1-11